titoiride/ALaDyn/doc/NAMELIST_GUIDE.md

 + `atomic_number(i)` are the atomic number (Z) that define each element species
 + `ion_min(i)` are the initial ionization status of the element species
 + `ion_max(i)` are the maximum ionization status of the element species
++ `ionz_lev`: if set to 0, we disable ionization; if 1, only one electron can be extracted per ion, if accessible, per timestep; if 2, it ionizes all the accessible levels in a single timestep
++ `ionz_model` describes the various ionization models:
+  + 1 (pure ADK as in chen et al (2013), the best one for wake sims)
+  + 2 (ADK averaged over cycles, as in chen et al (2013), `W_AC=<W_DC>`, best for envelope simulations)
+  + 3 (`W_AC+BSI`, added barrier suppression ionization)
+  + 4 (Minimum between ADK and BSI ionization values.
+Here the ADK value is computed averaging on `m`, the magnetic quantum number of the ionized electrons as in Alistair Lawrence-Douglas PhD thesis)
 + `mass_number(i)` are the mass number (A) that define the exact isotope of a given `atomic_number(i)`.
 Here following you can find the only elements known by ALaDyn

 ```fortran